-The elective technology course must reflect the focus of the program and meet the needs and interests of the student.
+The elective technology courses must reflect the focus of the program and interests of the student.
 Refer to the listing of courses and descriptions at the end of the Adrian Dominican School of Education section of this catalog.

 EDUCATIONAL TECHNOLOGY APPLICATIONS (36 s.h.)